CMSgov/beneficiary-fhir-data/ops/jenkins/bfd-build-server-load-node/README.md

 ## Overview

-The files within this directory consist of the Docker files used to build the node Lambda Docker image, and the Jenkinsfile and related build script for the `bfd-server-load-build` Jenkins pipeline.
+The files within this directory consist of the Docker files used to build the node Lambda Docker image, and the Jenkinsfile and related build script for the `bfd-build-server-load-node` Jenkins pipeline.

 ## Building the `bfd-mgmt-server-load-node` Docker Image